colindean/talks/make_python_devex/presentation.md

 1. whatever installs Python
 2. Python
+4. whatever installs Python dependencies' dependencies
 3. whatever installs Python dependencies
+5. Python dependencies' dependencies
+4. Python dependencies
-4. everything else needed somewhere in there
+5. everything else needed somewhere in there

 ::: notes

 COLIN:

-So, let's install it from something else so we're not bound to Apple's whim and we're all using the same versions, the same tooling, with the possibility for the same experience to build a common vocabulary and common procedures for developing and debugging our code.
+So, let's install it from something else so we're not bound to the OS vendor's whim and we're all using the same versions, the same tooling, with the possibility for the same experience to build a common vocabulary and common procedures for developing and debugging our code.